test-kitchen/kitchen-pester/README.md

 ## Options

 * `restart_winrm` - boolean, default is `false`.
 (Windows only)
 Restarts the winrm service using a scheduled tasks before proceding.
+This setting is ignored on non-windows OSes.

 * `test_folder` - string, default is `./tests/integration/`.
 Allows you to specify a custom path (the default is ./test/[integration/]) for your integration tests.